Grass Fed Sous Vide Brisket - a great alternative cooking method for a fantastic brisket.

 - Generously season brisket with salt and pepper, or in this case I used omnivore salt.
 Omnivore salt is a seasoning blend so if you want more than salt and pepper, add in some garlic and onion powder, a few chile flakes or your favorite steak seasoning blend if desired.

-- Set up sous vide in a large pot or container of water and set to 60 degrees C. Once the water bath has reached temp you are ready to cook
+- Set up sous vide in a large pot or container of water and set to 60 degrees Celsius (140 degrees Farenheit).
+Once the water bath has reached temp you are ready to cook

 - Seal seasoned brisket with 2 tablespoons of pork fat in either ziplock bag or vacuum seal with food saver